guptam/kylo-docs-test/HortonworksDeploymentGuide.rst

 =====

-This guide will help you understand the steps involved with deploying Kylo to a kerberos cluster with minimal admin privileges.
+This guide will help you understand the steps involved with deploying Kylo to a Kerberos cluster with minimal admin privileges.
 No super user privileges will be provided to the "nifi" or "thinkbig" user.
-The only usage for an administrative account will be for thinkbig-services to access the Ranger REST API
+The only usage for an administrative account will be for thinkbig-services to access the Ranger REST API.

 There are two ways you can configure hive to manage users on the cluster.